 Financial Analyst 3

-As the oldest medical school in the western United States, the Stanford School of Medicine is devoted to training tomorrow's leading physicians and scientists, conducting cutting-edge biomedical research, and creating new ways to prevent and treat disease across the world.
-The Stanford Cancer Institute (SCI) is one of only 51 National Cancer Institute-Designated Comprehensive Cancer Centers in the country and is a prominent, dynamic and complex institute within the Stanford University School of Medicine.
+As the oldest medical school in the western United States, the Stanford School of Medicine is devoted to training tomorrow's leading physicians and scientists, conducting leading-edge biomedical research, and creating new ways to prevent and treat disease across the world.
+We currently seek a proven financial professional to help support this important work.

-The Financial Analyst reports to the SCI’s Director of Finance and Academic Affairs.
-He/she is expected to engage with and influence the senior finance and administration leaders within the Stanford Cancer Institute, the Center for Therapeutic Discovery and the School of Medicine.
+The Financial Analyst 3 is expected to engage with and influence the senior finance and administration leaders within the department and the School of Medicine.
 This role is a great opportunity for an individual who has experience working with senior stakeholders.

 - Research, and synthesize data; interpolate results from large amounts of data, identify trends in data, draw conclusions, develop solutions, present and implement recommendations, and create follow up analysis.

 - Develop complex budget and forecasting scenarios, long-range planning and analyses for financial reporting and presentations; design and run ad hoc reports.

 - Identify and resolve unique issues with substantial significance; recognize exceptions, and conduct in-depth analysis using advanced technical knowledge and experience.
 Recommend and develop solutions that may require policy changes or the development of new processes; maintain broader organizational and university perspective in decision making.

 - Review, design, and implement appropriate internal control programs, research new regulations, and implement approved changes.
 Manage compliance program for area of responsibility, interpret internal policy and external regulations, and create and/or review complex compliance reports.